PolnareffPark/QuPCA/QPCA/docs1/Example of QPCA usage.rst

 Threshold optimization
 +++++++++++++++

-In the :meth:`~QPCA.decomposition.QPCA.quantum_input_matrix_reconstruction` method, you can specify the :obj:`~QPCA.decomposition.QPCA.eigenvalue_threshold` parameter to cut off the estimated eigenvalues that are smaller than the specified value.
+In the :meth:`~QPCA.decomposition.QPCA.quantum_input_matrix_reconstruction` method, you can specify the :obj:`~QPCA.decomposition.QPCA.eigenvalue_threshold` parameter to discard the estimated eigenvalues that are smaller than the specified value.

 ..  code-block:: python

       eig=qpca.eigenvectors_reconstruction(n_shots=1000000, n_repetitions=1, plot_peaks=True, eigenvalue_threshold=0.1)

-As you can see below, by specifying a threshold of 0.1, you cut off the last eigenvalue and you keep only the greatest one.
+As shown below, by setting a threshold of 0.1, you remove the last eigenvalue and retain only the largest one.

 ..  code-block:: python